Layer 2 · Governance

 • Operational decisions do not require a proposal — the relevant operational role holder executes within delegated limits per the Role Registry (Layer 5)

-• Strategic and Constitutional decisions: Any Full Member may submit a proposal directly on Snapshot using the predefined proposal template (see Missing Technical Implementations)
+• Strategic and Constitutional decisions: Any Full Member may submit a proposal directly on ecohubsOS using the predefined proposal template (see Missing Technical Implementations)

 • Every proposal must include: summary of the change, affected layers and artifacts, decision type, rationale, risks and mitigations, rollback plan, and proposed effective date